جامعة النجاح الوطنية

 • 10621420

-Forced convection heat transfer in internal flows.
-Free convection heat transfer, heat exchangers, boiling and condensation.
-Radiation heat exchange between gray surfaces.
-Multi- mode heat transfer.
-Introduction to two-dimensional conduction steady-state heat transfer.
+Forced convection heat transfer in internal flows. free convection heat transfer, heat exchangers, boiling and condensation. radiation heat exchange between gray surfaces. multi- mode heat transfer. introduction to two-dimensional conduction steady-state heat transfer.

 3